 What are the key elements of the Non-executive Director Remuneration Policy?

-- " The Board determines the remuneration structure for Non-executive Directors based on recommendations from the Human Resources and Remuneration Committee. - " Non-executive Directors are paid one fee for participation as a Director in all GPT related companies (principally GPT RE Limited, the Responsible Entity of General Property Trust and GPT Management Holdings Limited). - " Non-executive Director remuneration is composed of three main elements: - > Main Board fees - > Committee fees, and - > Superannuation contributions at the statutory superannuation guarantee contribution rate. - " Non-executive Directors do not participate in any short or long term incentive arrangements and are not entitled to any retirement benefits other than compulsory superannuation. - " Non-executive Directors are subject to the Group's Minimum Security Holding Policy as detailed on page 60 of this Report. - " Non-executive Director remuneration is set by reference to comparable entities listed on the ASX (having regard to GPT's industry sector and market capitalisation). - " External independent advice on remuneration levels for Non-executive Directors is sought annually.
-In the event that a review results in changes, the new Board and Committee fees are effective from 1 January in the applicable year and advised in the ensuing Remuneration Report. - " Fees (including superannuation) paid to Non-executive Directors are subject to an aggregate limit of \$1,800,000 per annum, which was approved by GPT securityholders at the Annual General Meeting on 5 May 2015.
+The Board determines the remuneration structure for Non-executive Directors based on recommendations from the Human Resources and Remuneration Committee.
+Non-executive Directors are paid one fee for participation as a Director in all GPT related companies (principally GPT RE Limited, the Responsible Entity of General Property Trust and GPT Management Holdings Limited).
+Non-executive Director remuneration is composed of three main elements: Main Board fees Committee fees, and Superannuation contributions at the statutory superannuation guarantee contribution rate.
+Non-executive Directors do not participate in any short or long term incentive arrangements and are not entitled to any retirement benefits other than compulsory superannuation.
+Non-executive Directors are subject to the Group's Minimum Security Holding Policy as detailed on page 60 of this Report.
+Non-executive Director remuneration is set by reference to comparable entities listed on the ASX (having regard to GPT's industry sector and market capitalisation).
+Report. " Non-executive Director remuneration is set by reference to comparable entities listed on the ASX (having regard to GPT's industry sector and market capitalisation). " External independent advice on remuneration levels for Non-executive Directors is sought annually.
+In the event that a review results in changes, the new Board and Committee fees are effective from 1 January in the applicable year and advised in the ensuing Remuneration Report. " Fees (including superannuation) paid to Non-executive Directors are subject to an aggregate limit of \$1,800,000 per annum, which was approved by GPT securityholders at the Annual General Meeting on 5 May 2015.
 As an Executive Director, Mr Johnston does not receive fees from this pool as he is remunerated as one of GPT's senior executives.